 What can I buy on board?

-Light snacks and drinks are available for purchase on-board.
+A selection of soft drinks and bottled water available for purchase onboard, subject to change.
 Guests are more than welcome to bring their own light snacks.
 Please note as our vessel is licensed, there is strictly no BYO alcohol.

 Can we bring our own drinks?